-5. Following a change of Shipper, Supply Point Valid Reading performance will be reset for the new Shipper.
-Performance measurement will begin from the 1st day of the next Performance Period after the change of Shipper for the Supply Point and so allowing complete months to be measured.
+5. Following a change of Shipper or Supplier, Supply Point Valid Reading performance will be reset for the new Shipper and Supplier combination.
+Performance measurement will begin from the 1st day of the next Performance Period after the change of Shipper or Supplier for the Supply Point and so allowing complete months to be measured.